Integripedia Topic

 - API RP 581 - Risk Based Inspection Technology

-- API RP 75 - Developing a Safety and Environmental Management Program for Offshore Operations
+- API RP 75 - Safety and Environmental Management System for Offshore Operations

 - API RP 939-C - Guidelines for Avoiding Sulfidation (Sulfidic) Corrosion Failures in Oil Refineries